mhSadique/react-hook-explained/README.md

 02. We can set dependencies by putting an array [] as the second parameter of the useEffect hook
 03. If the array [] is empty, useEffect runs the function inside it once on the initial render and not after state/data change
 04. But if we want to run the function on certain condition(s) like any data/state change, we can set the data/state as the item(s) of the dependency array like useEffect ( () => { }, [state, data] )

+This link can be very useful for learning useEffect *** https://dmitripavlutin.com/react-useeffect-explanation/